olipinski/rl_werewolf/rlwolf/evaluation/README.md

 This must be taken into account for some evaluation metrics.

 #### Target Difference

 The `trg_diff` metric is simply the number of different agent ids between vote time and execution time.
-Given the output vecotr for each agent (of size `[num players, num players]`) the target difference is estimated as follow:
+Given the output vector for each agent (of size `[num players, num players]`) the target difference is estimated as follows:

     diff = np.sum(cur_targets != prev_targets) / (num_player ** 2)

 Where `prev_targets ` is the vote output and `cur_targets` is the execution one.

-The aim of this metric is to check the consisntecy of vote/execution during the training.
+The aim of this metric is to check the consistency of vote/execution during the training.

 # Metrics